 Because anywhere it rains, it can flood.

-A single instant of flooding can undo financial well-being accrued over a lifetime.
+A single instance of flooding can undo financial well-being accrued over a lifetime.
 And with increasingly unpredictable global weather patterns, even those on high ground are now highly vulnerable — any time of the year.
 Flood insurance is a quick sales win that helps you deliver clients peace of mind, save them a lot of time and heartache and help them maintain financial stability.
 These 7 tips will help you sell more flood.

 1. Start with renewals